Durham Coast Line: Passenger services

 As of the December 2019 change, Northern Trains run an hourly service along the Durham Coast Line between Newcastle and Middlesbrough.
 Most trains run through from Hexham (with some from Carlisle), and continue through to Nunthorpe (some run as far as Whitby).

 Predominantly, rolling stock on the Durham Coast Line consists of Northern Trains' Class 156 and Class 158 diesel multiple units.
 These fleets were both introduced in the late 1980s but are currently being fitted with free Wi-Fi, power sockets, on-board passenger information displays, and an interior refresh as part of Northern's ongoing refurbishment programme.
 Prior to their withdrawal in late 2019, Northern Class 142 Pacer DMUs had also operated on this route.

 Between Pelaw Junction and Sunderland, the line is shared with the Tyne and Wear Metro, with Class 599 Metrocars providing up to five local trains per hour, on the South Hylton to Airport Green Line.

-Other rolling stock includes Grand Central's Class 180 diesel multiple units, which provide five daily services between Sunderland and London King's Cross, and LNER's Class 800 Azuma used on the once-daily service to and from Sunderland and London King's Cross, previously introduced by Virgin Trains East Coast in December 2015.
+Other rolling stock includes Grand Central's Class 180 diesel multiple units, which provide five daily services between Sunderland and London King's Cross.

 Until 2004, First TransPennine Express operated services along the northern section of the Durham Coast Line, using Class 158 diesel multiple units, as part of their service from Sunderland to Liverpool Lime Street.

+Until December 2024, London North Eastern Railway operated a once-a-day service between Sunderland and London King's Cross via Newcastle, though this was disbanded due to low passenger numbers.